buzinas/tslint-eslint-rules/README.md

 Bugs, rules requests, doubts etc., open a Github Issue.

-If you didn't find the rule, you can also create an ESLint custom rule for TSLint:
+You can also create an ESLint custom rule for TSLint, by forking this repo and opening a pull request.

-- Forking this repo
-- Run `npm isntall`
-- Run `gulp` to run the tests and watch for file changes
-- Create your rule tests at `./src/test/rules` and your rule in `./src/rules` with the convetion:
-  - Name: rule-name (hyphenated)
-  - File: ruleNameRule.ts (camelCased and with the `Rule` suffix)
-  - Test File: ruleNameRuleTests.ts (camelCased and with the `RuleTests` suffix)
-- Check if all the tests are passing
-- Commit the changes to your repo and open a Pull Request

 ## LICENSE